 Represents: South Orange County CCD

-Currently, Evangeline teaches an Advanced Adult ESL class at Irvine Valley College and serves as an at-large part-time faculty representative of the South Orange County Community College District Faculty Association.
-Her dedication to service is demonstrated by her active participation in her chapter’s monthly meetings and other professional activities: serving as the faculty association representative on a district-wide search committee, recruiting members, attending the Academic Senate and Board of Trustees meetings, and serving on the CCA’s Governance Committee, to name a few.
+Currently, Evangeline teaches an Advanced Adult ESL class at Irvine Valley College.
+Her dedication to service is demonstrated by her active participation in her chapter’s monthly meetings and other professional activities: serving as the faculty association representative on a district-wide search committee, recruiting members, attending the Academic Senate and Board of Trustees meetings, and serving on the CCA’s Governance Committee and the Active Shooter/Lock Down Task Force, to name a few.
 Additionally, she has been a delegate at the various CCA/CTA conferences and has participated in the Building Strong Locals Academy.
 As a leader, be it in the classroom or the boardroom, Evangeline’s primary goal is to create strong communities.

 Racial and Ethnic Minority Director : Dorothy Reina